Fermionic condensate and the vacuum energy-momentum tensor for planar fermions in homogeneous electric and magnetic fields: Condensate for massive fermions

 We note that the ratio $\left\langle \bar{\Psi}\Psi \right\rangle _{\mathrm{ ren}}/m^{2}$ depends on $m$, $B$, and $E$ through two dimensionless combinations $eB/m^{2}$ and $E/B$.
-In Figure \ref{fig1} we have plotted the renormalized fermion condensate (in units of $m^{2}$) for the case $s=1$ as a function of $eB/m^{2}$ and $E/B$.
+In Figure \ref{fig2} we have plotted the renormalized fermion condensate (in units of $m^{2}$) for the case $s=1$ as a function of $eB/m^{2}$ and $E/B$.
 As seen, depending on the values of the fields the fermion condensate can be either positive or negative.
-In the absence of the electric field the condensate is negative.
+In the absence of the electric field, the condensate is negative.
 A sufficiently strong electric field leads to the change of the sign.
+As we can see in Figure \ref{fig2}, the condensate changes the sign (for a similar situation, in the fermionic condensate in de Sitter spacetime, see, e.g., \cite{Sah}).
+The fermionic condensate is an important physical characteristic in interacting field theories.
+An example is the Nambu-Jona-Lasinio model with the self-interaction of the type $g(\bar{\Psi}\Psi )^{2}$, where $g$ is the coupling constant.
+Another type of fermionic model interacting with a scalar field $\varphi (x)$ through the potential $\varphi ^{2}\bar{\Psi}\Psi $ has been discussed in \cite{Sah}.
+The generation of the fermionic condensate induces an additional mass term in the effective field equation for the field $\varphi (x)$.
+The mass squared of the field is shifted by the contribution proportional to $\left\langle \bar{\Psi}\Psi \right\rangle _{ \mathrm{ren}}$.
+The change in the sign of condensate may change the sign of the effective mass squared with a possible phase transition (see also \cite {Sah}).